CenturyLinkCloud/PublicKB/Release Notes/2017/2017-11-17-cloud-platform-release-notes.md

   **The following notice was sent to all MSSQL clients on Thursday, November 16th.**

-  Beginning [60 days following notice date], 2018, the service fees for Microsoft SQL Server on CenturyLink Cloud will change.
+  Beginning [60 days following notice date], 2018, the service fees for Microsoft SQL Server on Lumen Cloud will change.
 As a result of a recent rate increase notification from Microsoft, we have re-evaluated our pricing for Microsoft SQL Server and are implementing the following price change to account for the increase and adjust based on the overall market.

   Customers will be billed the following new rate for any existing and new Microsoft SQL Server deployments.